2025 SEA Games: Mascots

 The San (from left to right: Put, Suk, Angkan, Chan, Arthit), the official mascots of the Games.

 The official mascots for the 2025 SEA Games, designed by Teeranop Wangsillapakun, the creative director and founder of TNOP Design, were commissioned by the Design Subcommittee of the Thailand Creative Culture Agency (THACCA) under the National Soft Power Strategy Committee.

-The mascots consisted of a group of five characters called The San, each vibrant and full of energy.
-They came in red, green, pink, yellow, and blue, representing the diversity of Thai society.
+The mascots consisted of a group of five characters called The San, in red, green, pink, yellow, and blue, representing the diversity of Thai society.
 Each character was designed using geometric patterns inspired by the structural lines of traditional Thai motifs, blending modernity with Thai identity.
 Together, they symbolized celebration, creativity, cultural connection, and the promotion of diversity in sports and society.

 On 7 October 2025, a new version of The San was revealed; the number of mascots was reduced to one, with Chan being retained.
-It was also recoloured to the Thai flag, to represent national pride.
-The original five San designs would be retained for merchandise.
+It was also recolored to the Thai flag to represent national pride.
+The original five San designs were retained for merchandise.

 These mascots replaced an earlier design selected through a competition.
 The initial mascot, named Mawin, was designed by Tawich Jitthiang and depicted a Waree Kunchorn, a mythical creature from the Himavanta.
 This creature has the body of an elephant, along with fish-like features, including fins along its backbone, leg fins attached to each of its four legs, and a fishtail.